wbamberg/idl-reference/docs/nsIProtocolProxyService.md

 This method may be used to unregister a proxy filter instance.
 All
 filters will be automatically unregistered at XPCOM shutdown.

-@param aFilter
-       The nsIProtocolProxyFilter instance to be unregistered.

 #### Parameters ####